 One plug may have a shared circuit with your garage, other lights and plugs in your home.
 Everything seems to work great until that small heater in your garage kicks on and the light show quits.
 Make an effort to find an outlet that doesn’t share any other circuits in your home.

 Now, the best alternative we have found is simply choosing LED holiday lights.
 Since they require little wattage per string, you’re able to plug over 80 strings of LED lights together without worrying about exceeding the maximum wattage of a standard household outlet.

 Is An Overloaded Circuit Dangerous?

 Yes, overloading circuits can be extremely dangerous.
 Overloading a circuit means you’re drawing more electricity than the rated capacity of that circuit.
-Overloading can result in fires, overheating and the burnout of parts.
+Overloading can result in fires, overheating an outlet and the burnout of parts.

 Avoid overloading your electrical outlets with extension cords, lighting and decorations.
 Instead, spread your decorations out to various circuits around your home rather than focusing them in one location.